Principles of Microeconomics

 Senior Seminar in Economics and Finance

 Designed to be a capstone course, emphasis is placed on both theoretical and quantitative methods in the fields of economics and finance.
 Basic tools of economics and statistics are used to analyze a variety of contemporary economic problems and policy issues.
 Students read through major papers and may undertake research on specific topics so as to develop their understanding of economics and finance.
 Papers and topics cover the current issues of interest in the areas of microeconomics, macroeconomics, econometrics, and finance to include the CFA Professional Code of Ethics and Standards of Professional Conduct.
 Students may be expected to present and write about their research topics as well as demonstrate an ability to work with quantitative information.
-The course is structured into modules/sections taught by a group of faculty members.

 Advanced Financial Economics